Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step2.md

 For each of the major parts of our pipeline, we are going to create a stage for the code related to that part.
 First, we’ll create a stage to retrieve the source.
 In your Jenkins session, you should still be on the page from the first lab where we added the code for the node definition.
 Within the node definition, we’ll add our first stage.

-Add the following code (in bold) inside the node definition.
-(You can leave out the comments (lines starting with //) if you want.)
+Add the following code (in bold) inside the node definition:

 `node('worker_node1') {
    stage('Source') {